bendalab/thunderfish/docs/pulses.md

 #### Height

 Now that all EOD snippets are extracted, one could cluster the EODs by their shape and height.
 However, automating cluster parameters at this point is tricky.
 As all EOD snippets contain multiple datapoints, the cluster space becomes multi-dimensional.
 Computing another BGM model in this space is possible and would be suitable as this method handles variable cluster densities well, due to the sigma fit that can be different for each Gaussian.
 To actually perform this clustering method on multi-dimensional data, on the other hand, a lot of computing time is needed as increasing dimensionality increases the search space for the model.
 The model could easily be stuck in local optima and would need to be run multiple times to obtain reliable results.
-Another drawback is for using a BGM for this clustering step is that it does not account for noise and will either create a new cluster for noisy snippets or, even worse, include noise within the actual pulse EOD clusters.
+Another drawback of using a BGM for this clustering step is that it does not account for noise and will either create a new cluster for noisy snippets or, even worse, include noise within the actual pulse EOD clusters.

 Consequently, regarding EOD shape, a distance-based clustering method is desired.
 DBSCAN is such a clustering method, which also performs well in discarding noise.
 For the DBSCAN method, two parameters are needed, of which one is the minimum distance between two points in cluster space for them to be identified as neighboring points.
 As this parameter is fixed for all clusters, all clusters should have similar densities.
 When taking the absolute distance between EOD snippets however, EODs with higher amplitudes will have be more distant in cluster space than EODs with lower amplitudes.
 This results in varying cluster densities, which complicates automating DBSCAN clustering.
 One could solve this issue by normalizing all EOD snippets.
 This again causes two problems.
 First of all, low amplitude EODs will show lower `SNR`s.
 If these EODs are normalized, the noise within these snippets scales linearly with the snippet.
 Cluster densities will now be variable not due to amplitude differences but due to `SNR` differences.
 Secondly, and most importantly, the EOD height is completely ignored when clustering, even though this contains valuable information on the pulsefish position.
 These issues are solved by computing two cascading clustering steps: one clustering step on height, which is a one-dimentional feature on which a BGM can be computed, and one further clustering step on EOD shape where DBSCAN is used.